MicrosoftDocs/connected-spaces/articles/mobile-app-overview.md

+---
+author: alissapolucha
+description: Overview of the mobile app for Dynamics 365 Connected Store (public preview) ms.author: alissag ms.date: 07/01/2020 ms.service: crm-online ms.topic: article
+title: Overview of Dynamics 365 Connected Store (public preview) mobile app ms.reviewer: v-brycho
+---

-# Overview of the Dynamics 365 Connected Store mobile app
+# Overview of the Dynamics 365 Connected Store (public preview) mobile app

-After [preparing your network and installing Azure Stack Edge](ase-install.md) for use with Microsoft Dynamics 365 Connected Store, you must use the Dynamics 365 Connected Store mobile app to create a store and pair a gateway.
+After [preparing your network and installing Azure Stack Edge](ase-install.md) for use with Microsoft Dynamics 365 Connected Store (public preview), you must use the Dynamics 365 Connected Store mobile app to create a store and pair a gateway.
 After you finish pairing a gateway, you can use the mobile app to add cameras and camera skill zones to your store.

 What do you want to do?